GBAF Logo

 The new model will be designed for the U.S. market and help Volvo boost capacity utilization at its South Carolina plant.

-In April 2025, Volvo Cars CEO Hakan Samuelsson said the company would produce more vehicles in the U.S., and the group announced in July that it plans to start producing its popular XC60 mid-size SUV in South Carolina starting in late 2026.
+In April 2025, Volvo Cars CEO Hakan Samuelsson said the company would produce more vehicles in the U.S., and the group announced in July that it plans to start producing its popular XC60 mid-size SUV in South Carolina in late 2026.

-Volvo's EV and Import Strategy
+Volvo's EV Strategy and Import Changes

 Volvo, long positioned as an EV trailblazer with the aim of phasing out all non-electric models by 2030, last year reversed course and said hybrids would remain part of its lineup.